JordanUzan/Machine-Learning-Data-Analysis-with-Python/README.md

 # Machine-Learning-Data-Analysis-with-Python

-This repository contains codes developed during my learning and data analysis procedure with Python.
+This repository contains codes i developed during my learning and data analysis procedure with Python.

 It contains training on Numpy, Pandas, Matplotlib, Scipy, Sklearn, Seaborn, H5py, and many other techniques.